sparanoid/docker-php-fpm/README.md

 Homemade PHP-FPM Docker image with additional extensions compiled.

-This image is mainly used for development environments but the default configurations are production-ready to handle small and medium-sized PHP sites.
+This image is mainly used for development environments but the default configurations are production-ready to handle small to medium-sized PHP sites.

 ## Built-in Extensions